auth0/docs/login-widget.md

 # Auth0 Login Widget

-The __Auth0 Login Widget__ makes it easy to integrate SSO in your your app.
+The __Auth0 Login Widget__ makes it easy to integrate SSO in your app.
 You won't have to worry about:

 * Having a professional looking login dialog that displays well on any resolution and device.
 * Finding the right icons for popular social providers.